njamessharrocks/adtrak/README.md

 4. Services List

 A quick slick slider is utilised in the services list to ensure all data is displayed in a user friendly way and prevent excessive scrolling.
 Simple hover animations are utilised to add a pop to the site.
+A custom post type was created for kitchens in order to ensure that long term changes, additions and deletions of data is quick, easy and user friendly.